charlottebrf/react-express-stripe-payment/README.md

 This repository contains a running application using React (with JSX).
 The current app consist of a simple payment gateway, allowing the user to select the amount of money that it wants to donate and select the payment method.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and includes [React Stripe Elements](https://github.com/stripe/react-stripe-elements).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and includes [react-stripe-checkout](https://www.robinwieruch.de/react-express-stripe-payment/).

 ## Team
 - Rachael Mahon